georgasj/Skytroo/README.md

 3) The user inspects the destinations by clicking the pins to learn more details about the destinations and if he/she feels happy about it can click the link to go to skyscanner and buy the ticket.
-The idea is that every purchase at skyscanner will offer a small commissioning to myself! (photo: Skytroo Results page - Details)
+The idea is that every purchase at skyscanner will offer a small commissioning back to Skytroo. (photo: Skytroo Results page - Details)

 Other files: